Outputs & Auditability

 - Failure reason, if applicable

-The manifest is written atomically.
-If the job fails, the manifest still records the attempt and the failure reason.
+If the job fails, the local record still captures the attempt and the failure reason.

 Verifying Results

-To verify a job, compare the manifest against your expectations:
+To verify a job, compare the local record against your expectations:

 - Does the input path match the file you intended?